NexarDeveloper/nexar-plm-connector-cs/Documentation/articles/testing.md

 4. User with administrator role

 ## Creation of a Dummy Project
-In order to run Publish BOM or Publish Project operations, there needs to be an actual project to publish.
+In order to run Publish Project operations, there needs to be an actual project to publish.
 Since the project does not need to represent an actual working design, we can create a simple, single-component project file.
 To do so, open Altium Designer and connect to your workspace.
 From the main menus, select **File > New > Project**.
 Create an empty project called *Single Component Project*